 How We Can Help

 Our legal team can be involved in drafting emergency protection orders under the Domestic Violence Intervention Act.
-Connect with a member of our team today to schedule your free half hour consultation.
+Connect with a member of our team today to schedule an appointment.
 To contact a member of our team call us at 902-469-9500 or 1-866-339-3400 or contact us online to make an appointment.